akyriako/cert-manager-webhook-opentelekomcloud/README.md

 #### Secrets

-If you need to extend the secrets & credentials of the solver, you should extend struct `OpenTelekomCloudDnsProviderConfig` which can be found in [config.go](pkg%2Fdns%2Fconfig.go):
+If you need to extend the secrets & credentials of the solver, you should extend struct `OpenTelekomCloudDnsProviderSecrets` which can be found in [config.go](pkg%2Fdns%2Fconfig.go):

 ```go